rgoodie/openam_13/README.md

 What
 -
-This is a fork of the Drupal 7 [OpenAM module](https://www.drupal.org/project/openam)
+This is a fork of the Drupal 7 [OpenAM module](https://www.drupal.org/project/openam).
+It includes some additional functionality to support OpenAM API level 13.
+After having enough troubles submitting patches, abandoning auto roles population, and other changes, I forked this.

 Why
 -
+ForgeRock [dropped support for legacy calls](https://forgerock.org/reply/12904/) in the OpenAM API version 12.

 How
 -
+- New function called [_openam_is_token_valid_13](https://github.com/rgoodie/openam_13/blob/master/openam.module#L306) and [_openam_get_informations_13](https://github.com/rgoodie/openam_13/blob/master/openam.module#L460).
+- New [menu option checkbox ](https://github.com/rgoodie/openam_13/blob/master/openam.admin.inc#L22) that sets a boolean value to use legacy or API level 13 calls.

-The Original README.md file
+The Original README.txt file
 -

 The OpenAM project aims to provide a bridge between Drupal and OpenAM.